Cirrico Limited (“we/us/our”) respects your privacy and is committed to protecting your personal data.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
 All disclosures are subject to confidentiality and non-disclosure obligations, whether arising under contract, law or professional conduct rules.
 We use contractual obligations, or other equivalent measures, to ensure that all third parties in receipt of your personal data from us comply with data protection law.

-Whenever we transfer your Personal data out of the EEA, we ensure that a similar degree of protection as that afforded to it UK and EEA law is given by implementing any of the following options:
+Whenever we transfer your Personal data out of the United Kingdom and the EEA, we ensure that a similar degree of protection as that afforded to it by UK law is given by implementing any of the following options:

 We have put in place appropriate technical and security measures to prevent your Personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed, including using firewalls, anti-virus software, password protection and the use of encryption software.
 All data is held on secure cloud-based servers that are encrypted and backed up regularly.
 We limit access to your personal data only to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your Personal data on our instructions and they are subject to a duty of confidentiality.
 We have internal procedures in place to monitor, control and limit employee access to personal data and to ensure that all employees comply with our internal access control policy and are appropriately trained in their data protection obligations.